-The Tomorrow Project is the largest study ever undertaken in Alberta.
-The goal of the study is to find out more about what causes cancer, so it may be prevented in the future.
+The Tomorrow Project was formed to do something about these high rates.
+It is the largest research study ever undertaken in Alberta.
+The goal of the study is to find out more about what causes cancer and other chronic diseases, so they may be prevented in the future.

 Author: The Tomorrow Project